Name of Your Organization:

 Give detailed examples and explanations of how, for reports that identify individual security elements, the online capability allows the user to determine the associated CVE names for the individual security elements in the report. (required):

-See question 15 and 22.
-Remember, in each procedure documented in the previous questions you can check CVE name information clicking on them and a web browser with corresponding CVE information in MITRE website will appear.
+Please, see question A.2.1 and A.3.4.
+In each procedure documented in the previous questions you can check CVE name information clicking on them and a web browser with corresponding CVE information in MITRE website will appear.

 If details for individual security elements are not provided, give examples and explanations of how a user can obtain a mapping that links each element with its associated CVE name(s), otherwise enter N/A (required):